 This has real-life uses for our new app at Watermark Community Church.
 We have a tree of available downloads wrapped in nested categories, which we display using react components on a single page.
 We pull this tree from Contentful, recursively grabbing all the objects in the tree and building out the tree structure in a way that looks like the above type definitions.
 Then we write that JSON out to the page, where our React components pick it up.

-The top-level react component accepts a Resolved<IResourceTree>
+The top-level react component accepts a Resolved<IResourceTree> in the props,

 and thus it no longer has to worry about whether a node on the tree contains